goodblockio/decide-governance-engine/docs/ContractAPI.md

 -----

-## Treasury Actions
+## Group Actions

 ### ACTION `newtreasury()`

-Creates a new treasury with the given access method and max supply.
+Creates a new group with the given access method and max supply.

-- name `manager`: the account that will manage the new treasury.
+- name `manager`: the account that will manage the new group.

 - asset `max_supply`: the maximum number of tokens allowed in circulation at one time.

-- name `access`: the access method for acquiring a balance of the treasury's tokens.
-The list of available access methods can be found in the [Treasury Guide](TreasuryGuide.md).
+- name `access`: the access method for acquiring a balance of the group's tokens.
+The list of available access methods can be found in the [Group Guide](GroupGuide.md).

 Required Authority: `manager`

-Required Fee: `1000 TLOS`
+Required Fee: `1000 SYS`

 ```
 cleos push action trailservice newtreasury '["youraccount", "2,TEST", "public"]' -p manager